 Let me tell you about the most expensive thing in Black America.
 It is not redlining, though redlining was real and its consequences endure.
 It is not the racial wealth gap, though that gap is vast and documented and inherited.
 It is not discrimination in hiring or lending or housing, though each of these has been measured, litigated, and proven to exist.

-The most expensive thing in Black America is the compound interest on what Black people do not know about money — and the silence of every institution that claims to care about Black advancement while never once teaching the single subject that determines whether a family builds wealth or bleeds it, generation after generation, in a slow financial hemorrhage that no protest march can stanch.
+The most expensive thing in Black America is the compound interest on what Black people do not know about money.
+Every institution that claims to care about Black advancement stays silent on the single subject that determines whether a family builds wealth or bleeds it, generation after generation.

-The Financial Industry Regulatory Authority — FINRA — conducts the National Financial Capability Study, the most comprehensive survey of financial literacy in the United States (FINRA Investor Education Foundation, 2021).
-It asks Americans five basic questions:
+The Financial Industry Regulatory Authority — FINRA — conducts the National Financial Capability Study.
+It is the most comprehensive survey of financial literacy in the United States (FINRA Investor Education Foundation, 2021).
+It asks Americans five basic questions about the mechanics of compound interest, the effect of inflation on purchasing power, the relationship between interest rates and bond prices, the principle of diversification (spreading money across different investments to reduce risk), and the calculation of mortgage payments.

 Five questions.
-Not questions about derivatives or cryptocurrency or the Black-Scholes model.
-Questions about the rudimentary concepts that govern every dollar that moves through every household in this country.
+Not questions about derivatives or cryptocurrency.
+Questions about the rudimentary concepts that govern every dollar moving through every household in this country.

 Black Americans answer 38% of these questions correctly.
 White Americans answer 55% correctly (FINRA National Financial Capability Study, 2021).

 Neither number is impressive.
-A nation of financial illiterates arguing over which demographic is less literate is not cause for celebration.
-But the gap is significant, and its consequences are not abstract.
+A nation of financial illiterates arguing over which group is less literate is not cause for celebration.
+But the gap is significant.
+Its consequences are not abstract.
 They are measured in payday loan interest.
 In credit card debt compounded monthly.
 In retirement accounts that do not exist.
-In homes that were never purchased.
-In generational wealth that was never built because no one in the family understood the mechanism by which wealth is built.
+In homes never purchased.
+In generational wealth never built because no one in the family understood the mechanism by which wealth is built.

 The Arithmetic of Not Knowing

 Compound interest is the single most powerful force in personal finance.
-Einstein may or may not have called it the eighth wonder of the world — the attribution is disputed — but the mathematics are not disputed, and they are devastating in their simplicity.
+Einstein may or may not have called it the eighth wonder of the world — the attribution is disputed — but the mathematics are not disputed.
+They are devastating in their simplicity.

-If you invest $100 per month at a 7% annual return, which is roughly the historical average of the S&P 500 adjusted for inflation, you will have approximately $264,000 after forty years.
+If you invest $100 per month at a 7% annual return — roughly the historical average of the S&P 500 adjusted for inflation — you will have about $264,000 after forty years.
 That is $264,000 from $48,000 in total contributions.
-The remaining $216,000 is money that your money earned while you were sleeping, working, living your life — money that appeared because you understood one principle and acted on it.
+The remaining $216,000 is money that your money earned while you were sleeping, working, living your life.
+It appeared because you understood one principle and acted on it.

-A lifetime of labor, condensed into a number that would not cover two years of modest living expenses.
+A lifetime of labor, compressed into a number that would not cover two years of modest living expenses.
 The Federal Reserve’s Survey of Consumer Finances reports that the median white family holds $171,000 in retirement savings.
 The gap is not six figures.
-It is a different universe of financial reality, and while some portion of that gap is attributable to income differences and historical discrimination, a substantial portion is attributable to something far more actionable: the gap in financial knowledge that determines whether income becomes wealth or evaporates into consumption.
+It is a different universe of financial reality.
+While some of that gap traces back to income differences and historical discrimination, a large portion traces to something far more actionable — the gap in financial knowledge that determines whether income becomes wealth or evaporates into consumption.

 The Retirement Savings Chasm

-Only 34% of Black households own stocks in any form — directly, through mutual funds, through retirement accounts.
+Only 34% of Black households own stocks in any form — directly, through mutual funds, or through retirement accounts.
 Among white households, that figure is 61% (Federal Reserve, Survey of Consumer Finances, 2022).
 This is not a trivial difference in investment preference.
-Over the last century, equities have been the primary vehicle by which middle-class families have built wealth in the United States.
+Over the last century, equities — stocks — have been the primary vehicle by which middle-class families built wealth in the United States.

-Every year that a family is not participating in that vehicle is a year of compound growth lost.
-And compound growth lost is not simply money missed.
+Every year that a family stays out of that vehicle is a year of compound growth lost.
+Compound growth lost is not simply money missed.
 It is all the money that money would have earned, and all the money that money would have earned, cascading forward through decades and generations.
 The original absence multiplies until it looks like fate.
 It is not fate.
 It is the consequence of never being taught.

 The Predators Who Profit from the Gap

 Where there is ignorance, there are predators.
 This is as true in finance as it is in any other domain of human life.
 The predators who feast on financial illiteracy in Black communities are not freelance hustlers operating from strip-mall storefronts — though those exist too.
 They are publicly traded corporations with compliance departments, lobbying operations, and shareholder reports.
-Their customer acquisition strategies are described in language sanitized enough to pass SEC review.
-The underlying business model remains what it has always been: extracting maximum revenue from people who do not understand the terms of the transaction.
+Their customer acquisition strategies are described in sanitized language.
+The underlying business model remains the same — extracting maximum revenue from people who do not understand the terms of the transaction.

-Payday lending is the most visible manifestation.
+Payday lending is the most visible example.
 12% of Black Americans have used a payday loan, compared to 4% of white Americans (Pew Charitable Trusts, Payday Lending in America, 2012).
-A payday loan carries an average annual percentage rate of approximately 400%.
+A payday loan carries an average annual percentage rate — or APR, the true yearly cost of borrowing — of about 400%.
 That is not a typographical error.
 Four hundred percent.

-A $500 payday loan costs, on average, $520 in fees if rolled over for five months — which is the median repayment period, because borrowers who need $500 before their next paycheck are, by definition, borrowers who will need it again.
+A $500 payday loan costs, on average, $520 in fees if rolled over for five months.
+That is the median repayment period, because borrowers who need $500 before their next paycheck are, by definition, borrowers who will need it again.
 The typical payday borrower takes out eight loans per year and spends more on fees than on the original principal.

 A $500 payday loan costs $520 in fees at an average APR of 400%.
 The typical borrower takes out eight loans per year — spending more on fees than on the original principal.

 But the institutional predation goes far beyond payday lending.
-In 2012, Wells Fargo — the largest mortgage lender in the United States — settled a Department of Justice lawsuit for $175 million after loan officers testified that they had specifically targeted Black and Latino borrowers for subprime mortgages, even when those borrowers qualified for prime rates (U.S. Department of Justice, 2012).
+In 2012, Wells Fargo — the largest mortgage lender in the United States — settled a Department of Justice lawsuit for $175 million.
+Loan officers testified that they had specifically targeted Black and Latino borrowers for subprime mortgages — loans with higher interest rates and worse terms — even when those borrowers qualified for prime rates (U.S. Department of Justice, 2012).

-Internal emails introduced as evidence showed loan officers referring to subprime loans marketed to Black borrowers as “ghetto loans” and to their Black customers as “mud people.”
-The loans carried higher interest rates, higher fees, and adjustable terms that were designed to reset to unaffordable levels.
-And they were marketed specifically to communities where the borrowers lacked the financial sophistication to recognize the trap.
+Internal emails showed loan officers referring to subprime loans marketed to Black borrowers as “ghetto loans” and to their Black customers as “mud people.”
+The loans carried higher interest rates, higher fees, and adjustable terms designed to reset to unaffordable levels.
+They were marketed specifically to communities where borrowers lacked the financial sophistication to recognize the trap.

 The loan officers did not target these communities because they were Black.
 They targeted them because they were financially illiterate.
 The Blackness was the proxy for the vulnerability — and the vulnerability was the product.

-The predatory financial ecosystem in Black neighborhoods includes:
+The predatory financial ecosystem in Black neighborhoods includes the following.

-- Rent-to-own stores — effective interest rates of 100% to 200% on furniture and appliances, disproportionately located in majority-Black neighborhoods
+- Rent-to-own stores — effective interest rates of 100% to 200% on furniture and appliances, located mainly in majority-Black neighborhoods

 - Check-cashing services — charging 2% to 5% to cash a payroll check that a bank would cash for free